 - job demands and accommodation planning needs: an interactive job analysis tool with suggestions for accommodation supports.

 The first tool to be included in the ACED toolkit is the Job Demands and Accommodation Planning Tool (JDAPT).
-JDAPT is a multi-component tool for identifying job demands that are difficult for workers with episodic health conditions and suggesting personalized support needs.
-The JDAPT content has undergone extensive feasibility testing with 69 potential users and will soon be tested in an online-interactive format.
+The JDAPT is a multi-component tool for identifying job demands that are difficult for workers with episodic health conditions and suggesting personalized support needs.
+The JDAPT content has undergone extensive feasibility testing with 69 potential users and is currently being tested in an online-interactive format.

 The JDAPT asks people to think about the demands of a job and how they relate to episodic health conditions in four key areas: